Rodrigo-Suguimoto/100-days-of-code/log.md

 **Thoughts:** I'm hooked.
 Ok, it's frustrating not knowing how to solve this challenge, but this struggle is good.
 I need this!

 **Link(s) to work:** https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/intermediate-algorithm-scripting/wherefore-art-thou

+### Day 18: January 21, 2020 - Tuesday

+**Today's Progress**: Well, I've learned more about for... in, but I really didn't understand how it worked in this challenge.
+I had to watch a tutorial and see the code to solve this challenge.
+I've tried by my own for two days before I looked at other people's code

+**Thoughts:** I still got a lot to learn!
+That's exciting and terrifying at the same time.

+**Link(s) to work:** https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/intermediate-algorithm-scripting/wherefore-art-thou